choicky/zhoucaiqi.com/README.md

 # zhoucaiqi.com

-powered by hogu, themed by maupassant.
+powered by hogu, themed by maupassant, hosed in Tencent Cloud.